tytydraco/yessleep/out/Where_I_come_from_we_dont_believe_in_ghosts_or_spirits_We_have_our_own_frightening_creatures_We_call_them_Jinns.md

 Where I come from, we don't believe in ghosts or spirits.
 We have our own frightening creatures.
 We call them "Jinns."
 In my culture, they are said to have houses, families, and communities, just like humans.
 Some of them are good and some are evil.
-But the most frightening thing about them is that… they live among us, but we cannot see them.
-They basically mind their own business and don't bother us unless we cause them harm or disrupt their lives.
+But the most frightening thing about them is that… they live among us, but we cannot see them and they can’t see us.
+And as long as they can’t see us we are safe.
+Otherwise, they have the ability to harm us or even do much worse.

-When I was a kid, I honestly believed everything people said about Jinns.
+As a 45 years old man, I consider myself a logical and practical person.
+But when I was a kid, I believed everything people said about Jinns.
 But as I grew older, I began to doubt the existence of those mythical creatures.
-For me, it became a nonsense stories made up by ancient and ignorant people to scare children.
+For me, it was just a creepy stories made up by ancient and ignorant people to scare children.
 So I just stopped believing in Jinns and never paid much attention to Jinn's stories.
-As a 45 years old man, I consider myself a logical and practical person.
 I believe only what I see.
 Or so I thought, until last week.

 I work as a taxi driver and prefer to work the night shift because it is cooler in the evenings and at night in my country.
 But also because night drives cost twice as much as day drives and because the drunk people I occasionally drive tip me generously.